 What constitutes a reasonable number of changes depends on the particular builder.
 So you have to feel yours out to see what their policies are.
 “We will do our best to work with our buyers,” a Midwestern production builder told me.

 There’s no set list of allowances, either.
-They vary greatly, but among the most frequent are allowances for appliances, light fixtures and flooring.
+They vary greatly, but among the most frequent are allowances for appliances, light fixtures, and flooring options.
 And it doesn’t have to be a complete set.
 People often want to bring their prized dining room chandelier with them, for example.
 And one family I know of brings their custom-designed front door with them whenever they move.

 The Problem with Allowances

 Of course, there are good reasons why one builder may not consider allowances, while others will limit them.
 One is scheduling.
-If the countertops you purchase elsewhere come in late, that throws the whole job off.
+If the countertops you purchase elsewhere come in late, that throws the whole construction process.
 If one item doesn’t show up on the job until two weeks after the installers have moved on, they have to be brought back — and who knows when the installers will be available.
 These unexpected delays can push back the final walk-through of your new home.

 One more potential issue with allowances is the quality of the subcontractor installer.
-Builders tend to work with the same subs over and over, so they know their work — and they know who they can bark at if there is a problem.
-The builder’s subs also move from house to house within the same subdivision, so they sometimes are close by when a problem is discovered and can return easy enough.
+Some of the best builders tend to work with the same sub-contractors over and over, so they know the quality of their work — and they know who they can yell at if there is a problem.
+The builder’s sub-contractors also move from house to house within the same subdivision, so they sometimes are close by when a problem is discovered and can quickly return to resolve the issue.

 Your guy, on the other hand, is an unknown quantity.
 And if he screws up installing the kitchen cabinets you purchased at the discount store, he’s usually nowhere to be found to make the fixes.
 The result, of course, is another delay.